SudoPacman244/AlgoTraderX/README.md

+if you need assistance with anything I suggest asking chatgpt
 AlgoTraderX: Adaptive Algorithmic Trading Bot

 AlgoTraderX is a Python-based algorithmic trading bot designed for the stock and options market.
 This bot leverages multiple APIs to execute trades based on technical indicators, includes adaptive risk management, and provides real-time notifications.